How to Write a Software Requirements Specification (SRS)

 • Interfaces (specifies the main design requirements as well as external interfaces);

-• Use cases (can optionally be included to explain how a user is supposed to interact with the product and which goals will be achieved);
+• Use cases (can optionally be included to explain how a user is supposed to interact with the product and which goals will be achieved.
+If you do not want to include a complete case study, you can take the help of an article summarizer to highlight the key aspects of the case study);

 • Appendix (can have a glossary with terminology, concept explanations, and other notes).